 Patient Responsibilities

-Provision of information – The patient has the responsibility to provide, to the best of his/her knowledge, accurate and complete information about present complaints, past illnesses, medications, allergies, and other matters relating to her/his health.
+Provision of information – The patient has the responsibility to provide, to the best of his/her knowledge, accurate and complete information about present complaints, past illnesses, medications, allergies, and other matters relating to his/her health.
 He/she has the responsibility to report unexpected changes in his condition to the responsible practitioner.
 A patient is responsible for reporting whether he/she clearly comprehends a contemplated course of action/treatment plan and what is expected of him/her.
 The patient is responsible for following directions in procedure preparation and follow-up care.
 The patient is responsible for keeping appointments and notifying your physician when not able to keep appointments.

 Refusal of Treatment – The patient is responsible for his/her actions or consequences if he/she refuses treatment or does not follow physician's instructions.

-Surgical Center Charges – The patient is responsible for assuring that the financial obligations oh his/her health care are fulfilled as promptly as possible.
+Surgical Center Charges – The patient is responsible for assuring that the financial obligations of his/her health care are fulfilled as promptly as possible.
 The patient is responsible for any portion of the bill not covered by his/her insurance plan.

 Ask Questions – The patient is encouraged to ask questions of the physician and staff if he/she is unsure of any aspect of the procedure or follow-up.